VIOLENT CRIMINAL ENTERPRISES BUREAU

-The long-term undercover operation is the third such successful investigation since DA Thompson took office in 2014.
+The long-term undercover operation is the third such successful investigation since 2014.
 Over 300 firearms were recovered in the previous two, which involved guns transported from Georgia by car and on passenger airplanes.
 The Brooklyn DA’s Office is the only local authority in recent memory to apprehend out-of state defendants who smuggle illegal guns into our city.

-Furthermore, the DA’s Violent Criminal Enterprises Bureau, working with detectives from the NYPD’s Firearms Investigations Unit, have taken a total of over 550 guns off the streets of Brooklyn.
+Furthermore, the DA’s Violent Criminal Enterprises Bureau, working with detectives from the NYPD’s Firearms Investigations Unit, have taken almost 1,000 guns off the streets of Brooklyn.

 Recent Press Releases:

-- Four Gang Members Convicted of Attacking Two Bedford-Stuyvesant Brothers, Killing One
+- Four Gang Members Sentenced to 25 Years to Life in Prison for Attacking Two Bedford-Stuyvesant Brothers, Killing One

 - Queens Man Convicted of Shooting Two Brownsville Security Guards, Killing One and Paralyzing the Other, after Invading Nearby Home

 - Thirty-Four Defendants Charged with Operating Sprawling Narcotics Distribution Ring that Sold Furanyl Fentanyl, Heroin and Cocaine